reltronersk/skill-wanderer-progress-documentation/module1/assignment-module1.md

 In this assignment, you will use **Postman** to inspect a real API interaction.

-You will send a request, observe the response, and explain what happened.
+You will send requests, observe responses, and explain what happened.

 You are not building an API.